rimonmostafiz/didactic-journey/README.md

     | user          | password    | USER        |             |

 # API Description
-Root URL of the project is `/task-manager`
+Base URL of the project is `/task-manager`

 ## Swagger URL
 Click swagger link below to see all the API endpoints after running the project successfully